miccio-dk/smc_seminar_2019/seminar_paper/paper.md

 Multiple experiments have been conducted, using different combinations of input data and model hyperparameters.
 The main criterion for evaluating the model effectiveness is the quality of the reconstruction.
 Indeed, images that have been faithfully reconstructed are indicative of a meaningful compact representation that can effectively encode the characteristics of the pinnae; conversely, ear pictures that fail to be distinguishable from those from different subjects are not satisfactory.
-Furthermore, it is expected that latent variables show some degree of correlation with the anthropometric measurements related to the pinna, since --- given an effectively trained model  --- they would both encode similar information.
+Furthermore, it is expected that latent variables show some degree of correlation with the anthropometric measurements related to the pinna, since they also describe factors of variance within different pinnae.

 ![True and reconstructed pinna depth maps, using a convolutional VAE and data from only the frontal point of view.\label{depthmap_rec}](img/depthmap_rec.png){scale=0.5}

 [//]: # (remarks)
 The experiments have shown how, while the elevation and azimuth dependent data augmentations expose or hide different parts of the pinnae thereby affecting their appearance, most of the variance in the data occurs in the surrounding area of the head, with is of no interest.
 This resulted in latent variables encoding mostly features related to the gradient in the background areas, while pinnae appear blurry and undistinguishable.
-Using data rendered from the same point of view and only augmenting the data using noise seems to alleviate the problem, as seen in the reconstruction in Fig. \ref{depthmap_rec}, but the decrease in available training data negatively affects generalization, causing severe artifacts when sampling the latent space.
+Using data rendered from the same point of view and only augmenting the data using noise seems to alleviate the problem, as seen in the reconstruction in Fig. \ref{depthmap_rec}.
+However, the decrease in available training data negatively affects generalization, causing severe artifacts when sampling the latent space.
 Furthermore, the compact representation of the data points exhibited little to no correlation with the anthropometric measurements.

 ## Autoencoding HRTFs {#vae-hrtf}
 [//]: # (intro)
-Synthesizing HRTFs from a set of given parameters is a fundamental aspect of the individualization task.
+Synthesizing HRTFs from a set of parameters is a fundamental aspect of the individualization task.
 Since it is not yet fully understood what these parameters could be, it might be interesting to let a neural network derive its own by means of autoencoding the HRTFs.
 These parameters can then be the target of another prediction task [@chen_autoencoding_2019] or adjusted through perceptual feedback from the user [@yamamoto_fully_2017].
 Therefore, several VAE models have been developed and trained, using different data layouts and architectures.

 [//]: # (network variations)
 The architecture of the networks employed in this series of experiments is heavily dependant on the data formats, which are described in Section \ref{repr}.
-In particular, given different dimensionalities, the following applies:
+In particular, given different dimensionalities, the following has been tested:

 - 3D: HRTF patch, processed using 3D-convolutional layers; only the middle HRTF is reconstructed
 - 2D: group of HRTFs ($\text{elevation} \times \text{frequency}$, $\text{azimuth} \times \text{frequency}$) or HRTF bins ($\text{elevation} \times \text{azimuth}$), processed using 2D-convolutional layers